Top-seeded Medvedev toils into Miami Open fourth round - RFI

 Ruusuvuori, who toppled third-seeded Alexander Zverev in the second round, beat Sweden's Mikael Ymer 4-6, 6-1, 7-5.

-In the women's draw, second-seeded Naomi Osaka reached the fourth round without lifting a racquet, advancing by walkover when scheduled opponent Nina Stojanovic withdrew with a right thigh injury.
+In the women's draw, second-seeded Naomi Osaka reached the fourth round for the first time, without lifting a racquet, when scheduled opponent Nina Stojanovic withdrew with a right thigh injury.

-Second-ranked Osaka, the reigning US and Australian Open champion, is in the last 16 of the prestigious ATP Masters and WTA event at the Hard Rock Stadium for the first time in five appearances.

-American Jessica Pegula ousted sixth-seeded Czech Karolina Pliskova 6-1, 4-6, 6-4 to set up a meeting with Greece's Maria Sakkari, a 6-0, 6-1 winner over Russian Liudmila Samsonova.

-Spain's Garbine Muguruza, a two-time Grand Slam winner who ended a two-year title drought in Dubai this month, rallied for a 4-6, 6-3, 6-4 victory over Anna Kalinskaya.
+Spain's Garbine Muguruza, a two-time Grand Slam winner who ended a two-year title drought in Dubai this month, dropped the first set on the way to a 4-6, 6-3, 6-4 victory over Anna Kalinskaya.

 © 2021 AFP